 With its unique habitats and intriguing locations, Botswana is an ideal safari destination all year round - with great game viewing and unique activities.

-Regardless of the time of year, the wildlife and scenery in Botswana is spectacular.
+Regardless of the time of year, the wildlife and scenery in Botswana are spectacular.

 In terms of weather, October and November can be quite hot, while January and February are the peak times of the wet season.